158 result(s) found for “”

 As part of the Beirut Investigative Lab, a closed workshop was curated, entitled “(Un)Archiving the City: the Case of Beirut” and conducted on February 8th, 2024.

-As part of the RC21 conference held in Santiago, Chile, next July 24-26, 2024, the Beirut Urban Lab is co-organizing Panel 9: South-South collaborations and dialogues: variegated epistemologies, knowledges, and experiences for postcolonial urban studies, along with colleagues Javier Ruiz-Tagle (Universidad Católica de Chile), Mercy Brown-Luthango (University of Cape Town), and Divya Ravindranath (Indian Institute of Human Settlements).
-We invite interested researchers to submit their abstracts by December 31, 2023.
+As part of the RC21 conference held in Santiago, Chile, next July 24-26, 2024, the Beirut Urban Lab is co-organizing Panel 9: South-South collaborations and dialogues: variegated epistemologies, knowledges, and experiences for postcolonial urban studies.

 Watch the video recordings of all four sessions of the webinar series "Housing Uncertainties, Financial Crisis, and Social Protections" which were held in collaboration with Habitat for Humanity (HfH) through the Lebanon National Programme and the MENA Urban Housing Practitioners Hub (MENA-UHPH), the Norwegian Refugee Council (NRC), and the United Nations Human Settlements Programme (UN-Habitat) Lebanon Country Programme throughout June 2023.

 How can we make our cities more livable when their most essential component, land, has become a global financial asset?
-To think through this challenge, the Beirut Urban Lab and the Graduate Programs in Urban Planning, Policy, and Design collaborated with the Lincoln Institute of Land Policy to hold the 19th edition of City Debates 2023.
-Titled “Taming the Growth Machine: The Promises and Pitfalls of Land Value Capture,” the conference brought 20 scholars to Beirut in Spring 2023.
+Watch the Recap video and full playlist of City Debates 2023 conference, titled “Taming the Growth Machine: The Promises and Pitfalls of Land Value Capture.”

-On Monday June 5, 2023 the Beirut Urban Lab, in collaboration with the Bobst-AUB Collaborative Initiative at the Faculty of Arts and Sciences, held a book discussion of The Revolutionary City: Urbanization and the Global Transformation of Rebellion by Mark Beissinger, a Henry W. Putnam Professor in the Department of Politics at Princeton University.
+The Beirut Urban Lab, in collaboration with the Bobst-AUB Collaborative Initiative, held a book discussion of The Revolutionary City: Urbanization and the Global Transformation of Rebellion by Mark Beissinger (Princeton University).

-On May 4, 2023 the Beirut Urban Lab (BUL), in collaboration with the Department of Sociology, Anthropology and Media Studies (SOAM) and the Sheikh Zayed Bin Sultan Al-Nahyan Chair for Arabic and Islamic Studies at the American University of Beirut, and the Orient-Institut Beirut held a discussion of Nada Moumtaz’s first book titled: God’s Property: Islam, Charity, and the Modern State (University of California Press, 2021).
+The Beirut Urban Lab (BUL), in collaboration with the Department of Sociology, Anthropology and Media Studies and the Sheikh Zayed Bin Sultan Al-Nahyan Chair for Arabic and Islamic Studies, AUB and the Orient-Institut Beirut held a discussion of Nada Moumtaz’s ( University of Toronto) book titled: God’s Property: Islam, Charity, and the Modern State.

-On March 27, 2023, the Beirut Urban Lab (BUL) in collaboration with the Department of Sociology, Anthropology & Media Studies (SOAM) and the Women and Gender Studies Initiative at the American University of Beirut held a discussion of Maya Mikdashi’s first book titled: Sextarianism: Sovereignty, Secularism, and the State in Lebanon (Standford University Press, 2022)
+The Beirut Urban Lab (BUL) in collaboration with the Department of Sociology, Anthropology & Media Studies (SOAM) and the Women and Gender Studies Initiative at AUB held a discussion of Maya Mikdashi’s (Rutgers University) book titled: Sextarianism: Sovereignty, Secularism, and the State in Lebanon

 The Beirut Urban Lab (BUL) and The Policy Initiative (TPI) held a public seminar on February 15, 2023, at the American University of Beirut, titled "Disaster Governance: the Recovery of Beirut after the Port Blast."